Family Law

 Custody (Child)

-This is a judgment of the court awarding primary care of the children to a parent (sole custody) or to both parents (joint custody) as a legal right and responsibility.
+This is a judgment of the court awarding primary care of the child to a parent (sole custody) or to both parents (joint custody) as a legal right and responsibility.

 Specifically, these are:

-- Joint Custody: This is a decision by the court that the parents will share legal custody of the children.
+1. Joint Custody: This is a decision by the court that the parents will share legal custody of the child.
 Joint custody means that both parents can make decisions for the child, including medical treatment.
-It does not mean that each parent has one-half of the time with the children, and a schedule for the children to be with each parent still must be established.
-The primary affect of this is a psychological benefit for the parent and the child, so that a child can be told that both parents cared for the child, even though the child had to live most of the time with one of them.
+It does not mean that each parent has one-half of the time with the child, and a schedule for the child to be with each parent still must be established.
+The primary affect of this is a psychological benefit for the parent and the child, so that the child can be told that both parents cared for the child, even though the child lived most of the time with one of them.
 Oregon prohibits the judge from awarding joint custody unless the parties agree to it.

-- Sole Custody: The court will award one of two types of custody.
+2. Sole Custody: The court will award one of two types of custody.
 One is joint custody, defined above.
-Unless the judgment says it awards joint custody to the parties, then the judgment awards sole custody of the children to one of the parents, and that parent is the parent who makes major decisions for the children.
+Unless the judgment says it awards joint custody to the parties, then the judgment awards sole custody of the child to one of the parents, and that parent is the parent who makes major decisions for the child.

 Custody Study Evaluation